-The grep command used to find a particular string or pattern in one or multiple patterns.
+The grep command used to find a particular string or pattern in one or multiple files.
 Grep stands for “Global Regular Expression Print”.
 Grep is the most powerful command in Linux used most commonly.
 It can be also used to read Standard Output from another command.
 In this tutorial, you are going to learn how to use grep command in Linux.

 Basic Syntax for grep Command

-Following is the basic syntax for command
+Following is the basic syntax for the command

 grep [OPTIONS] PATTERN [FILES]